-Furthermore, I was expected to do all this without even a decent chalkboard and chalk, let alone the benefit of other teaching supplies … or even books and paper, to speak of.
+Furthermore, I was expected to do all this without even a decent chalkboard or chalk, let alone the benefit of other teaching supplies … like books and paper.

-They were very busy reinventing the wheel and the little red schoolhouse … in “Zion, the gathering place of the Saints,” where people took themselves most seriously as they diligently strove to build up the kingdom of God and prepare a place of refuge “for when the calamities started in the US, and people had to flee over the border to Old Mexico — no less! – to save their lives.”
+They were very busy reinventing the wheel and “The Little Red Schoolhouse” … in “Zion, the gathering place of the Saints,” where people took themselves most seriously as they diligently strove to build up the kingdom of God and prepare a place of refuge “for when the calamities started in the US, and people had to flee over the border to Old Mexico — no less! – to save their lives.”

 When I escaped that cult in 1967, I didn’t know how to drive, use a telephone, nor count change — let alone exchange American money.
-I could barely use Mexican money, having had so little script allowed me during my childhood or married life.
+I could barely use Mexican money, having had so little scrip allowed me during my childhood or married life.

 Our cult, like most Mormon fundamentalist cults, believed women shouldn’t be allowed to have or manage money.
 Therefore, you can be sure I didn’t know how to write a check, let alone open a bank account, get on a bus or train … or take a taxi.

 On top of that, I had recently announced to the cult that I no longer believed in their religious dogma and had left their secluded colony for good.
-So my sister (seventeen months older than I) knew she was all I had to turn to for help in getting started in my new world.
+So my “big” sister (seventeen months older than I) knew she was all I had to turn to for help in getting started in my new world.

 Looking back on it now, I guess it sounded pretty impressive and good to my “big” sister that she should invite me to come live with her and “she’d help me get set up.”
-After all, she’d heard and seen other people around her say and do such a benevolent thing.
+After all, she’d heard and seen other people around her say and do such benevolent things.

 I suppose she was trying to give me the “hint to git”?
 That she really hadn’t meant for me to take her up on it when she invited me to come live with her “till I got started on my own”?

-Like, was her husband/ my brother-in-law Stephen Silver put out with her when I actually showed up on their doorstep … or what?
+Like, was her husband, my brother-in-law Stephen Silver, put out with her when I actually showed up on their doorstep … or what?
 Obviously, there wasn’t … and still isn’t … much communication going on between me and her.
 I’m supposed to pretend things didn’t happen the way they did, I guess.

 So I was taken aback when he asked me to give him all the money I had — even asked me if I was sure I didn’t have any dimes or pennies left in my apron pocket!

-Now, wouldn’t you think the right thing for such a “saint” (and future “profit”!) to do (since I couldn’t drive and and there was no transportation within walking distance of their apartment) would’ve been to take me shopping so I could use that money to buy some food for my malnourished baby and me!
-(Or maybe even get me set up with Welfare?)
+Now, wouldn’t you think the right thing for such a “saint” and future “profit” to do — since I couldn’t drive and and there was no transportation within walking distance of their apartment — would’ve been to take me shopping so I could use that money to buy some food for my malnourished baby and me!
+Or maybe even get me set up with Welfare?